ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

 1.1 Project overview
 --------------------
-This project intends to model the impact of a new treatment option for myeloma disease, Isatuximab, from 2021 to 2026 among the general population, key subpopulations listed above, and a registry population within the United States.
-The model will make use of the current multiple myeloma treatment guidelines in the United States, which are dependent on disease status, age, eligibility for stem cell transplantation, risk category, history of malignancy, and duration of previous treatment response.
+This project intends to model the impact of a new treatment option for myeloma disease, Isatuximab, from 2021 to 2025 among the general population, key subpopulations listed above, and a registry population within the United States.
+The model will make use of the current multiple myeloma treatment guidelines in the United States.
+The choice of treatment is dependent on disease status only.

 .. _mm1.2: